This blog is for informational purposes only and should not be considered financial advice.

 ABLE Accounts are savings accounts for people with disabilities.
 Many benefits for people with disabilities, like Medicaid and SSI, have income or resource limits.
 With an ABLE account, families can set aside up to $100,000 for a family member with disabilities without risking those benefits.

-As of 2024, you can put up to $18,000 per year into an ABLE account.
-This is a great option for families who want to make sure their family members have some savings to help support them.
+As of 2026, you can put up to $20,000 per year into an ABLE account.
+This is a great option for children and adults with disabilities – and their families – to save money for the future.

 Who qualifies for an ABLE Account?